 Our equipment manufacturer builds robots to retrieve items from shelves in a distribution center.
 These machines are expensive, and require distributors to rethink their processes.
 Naturally, the sales cycle is quite long.

 With such a long sales cycle, lead nurturing, (encouraging leads to move through the sales cycle faster by answering their questions at each step of the way) is a no-brainer.

-In this context, the manufacturer would probably set up an automated lead nurturing workflow that does some of the sales team’s job for them.
+In this context, the manufacturer could set up an automated lead nurturing workflow that does some of the sales team’s job for them.
 It might look something like this:

 - The potential client signs up for the manufacturer’s email list at a trade show.

-- This triggers a “welcome” email that thanks him for getting on the list and introduces the company and its solutions.
+- This triggers a “welcome” email that thanks them for getting on the list and introduces the company and its solutions.

-- He then receives a series of emails that, knowing who he is and therefore what problems he may be looking to solve, helps him better understand his challenge, what options are available to him, and why your solution may be best compared to alternative options.
-These emails help guide him into—and through—your funnel.
+- They then receive a series of emails that, knowing who they are and therefore what problems they may be looking to solve, helps them better understand their challenge, what options are available, and why your solution may be best compared to alternative options.
+These emails help guide them into—and through—your funnel.

-- Finally, if he hasn’t engaged on one of the prior emails, he gets one more email that politely acknowledges that he doesn’t seem to be ready to talk now, and provides links to resources that can help him decide whether the manufacturer’s machines are a good fit for his needs, like case studies and videos of the products.
+- Finally, if they haven’t engaged on one of the prior emails, they get one more email that politely acknowledges that they don't seem to be ready to talk now, and provides links to resources that can help them decide whether the manufacturer’s machines are a good fit for their needs, like case studies and videos of the products.

 Email four, from the list above

 Social media marketing uses tactics to market to your audience on platforms like LinkedIn, Facebook, Twitter, and YouTube.